WolframResearch/WolframClientForPython/README.rst

 Contributions
 =============

 The library is maintained by Wolfram Research.
 The code is on Github.
 Pull requests and suggestions are always welcomed.
+See `our contributor's guide <https://github.com/WolframResearch/WolframClientForPython/blob/master/CONTRIBUTING.md>`_ for more info.